How is the Chevron Corporation (NYSE:CVX) performance outlook for the coming months?

 Chevron Corporation (NYSE:CVX) trade information

-Sporting 1.15% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Sep 10 when the CVX stock price touched $80.89- or saw a rise of 5.2%.
-Year-to-date, Chevron Corporation shares have moved -36.37%, while the 5-day performance has seen it change -4.19%.
-Over the past 30 days, the shares of Chevron Corporation (NYSE:CVX) have changed -15.13%.
-Short interest in the company has seen 18.86 Million shares shorted with days to cover at 2.13.
+Despite being -2.4% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Sep 18 when the CVX stock price touched $79.15- or saw a rise of 6.81%.
+Year-to-date, Chevron Corporation shares have moved -38.79%, while the 5-day performance has seen it change -6.11%.
+Over the past 30 days, the shares of Chevron Corporation (NYSE:CVX) have changed -13.31%.
+Short interest in the company has seen 18.86 Million shares shorted with days to cover at 2.06.

 Chevron Corporation (CVX) estimates and forecasts